John Lawrence LeConte

-John Lawrence LeConte MD (May 13, 1825 – November 15, 1883) was an American entomologist, responsible for naming and describing approximately half of the insect taxa known in the United States during his lifetime, including some 5,000 species of beetles.
-He was recognized as the foremost authority on North American beetles during his career, and has been described as "the father of American beetle study".
+John Lawrence LeConte (May 13, 1825 – November 15, 1883) was an American entomologist and a pioneer in the classification of North American beetles.
+His Catalogue of Coleoptera of the United States was published by the Smithsonian Institution in 1853 and was the first organized study of beetles in the United States.
+He described approximately 5,000 species of beetles and was known as "the father of American beetle study".